 - The deck is also stacked against tight trim joints installed piece-by-piece because door and window casings typically aren’t flat.
 Any undulations or unevenness in the wall translates into open trim joints.

 Trim frames solve all of these problems while offering a special advantage for stain-grade work.
 When you can’t hide your sins under a layer of latex caulk, you’ve got no choice but to be good.
 Trim frame construction starts with a tape measure.
 Carefully measure the size of each door and window jamb you’re trimming, note the results, then add an allowance for a reveal along the inside edge of the jamb before making the frames to fit.
-The video below shows the details.
+The video later in the blog shows the details.

 In most cases the trim frame approach is only possible because of either biscuit joinery or pocket screw joinery.
 Biscuits are ovals of compressed, manufactured hardwood that fit into slots cut with a hand-held power tool.
 The result is an ultra-strong and hidden joint, but the way you use biscuit joints for trim frames depends on the kind of trim you’re working with.
 I use #20 biscuits for most trim frames, though the smaller #10 size is also useful.